pdfernhout/Twirlip7/README.md

 As an experiment, questions include how could these snippets be stored, retrieved, visualized, referenced, annotated, shared, versioned, or discussed?

-To test this, copy one of the arrays in example.logs.txt into the editor and press "Load log".
+To test this, copy one of the arrays in example-logs.txt into the editor and press "Load log".

 Currently expects ES6 in a modern browser.